Zeng Peiyan

 Zeng Peiyan (曾培炎 (Zēng Péiyán); born December 1938) is a Chinese politician.
-He was a member of the Politburo of the Chinese Communist Party from 2002 to 2007 and was a Vice-premier from 2003 to 2008.
+He was a member of the Politburo of the Chinese Communist Party from 2002 to 2007 and was a vice premier from 2003 to 2008.

 Early life and career

 Zeng Peiyan was born in Shaoxing, Zhejiang Province.
 He graduated from Tsinghua University in 1962.
 Zeng joined the Chinese Communist Party in 1978.

+In his capacity as vice premier, Zeng at the December 2006 Standing Committee Meeting of the Tenth National People's Congress, advocated for the use of foreign exchange reserves to support Chinese companies in obtaining foreign mineral resources, thereby developing China's access to strategic minerals.

 Post-political life

-Following his post as Vice Premier of the State Council, Zeng has been serving as Chairman of the China Center for International Economic Exchanges, a think tank with the mission of promoting international economic research and exchanges and providing consulting service.
+Following his post as Vice Premier of the State Council, Zeng has been serving as the chairman of the China Center for International Economic Exchanges, a think tank with the mission of promoting international economic research and exchanges and providing consulting service.
 In 2009, he also became a member of the International Advisory Council of the sovereign wealth fund China Investment Corporation.

 2013 Taiwan visit

-In end of February 2013, Zeng, in his capacity as the Chairman of the mainland-based China Center for International Economic Exchanges visited Taiwan for five days in which he delivered a speech during a Cross-Straits Entrepreneurs’ Forum at the Grand Hotel in Taipei.
-His visit came at the invitation of Vincent Siew, the Chairman of the Cross-Straits Common Market Foundation.
-Zeng met representatives from Taiwan’s industrial and commercial circles, and will also tour around the region to get a better understanding of the latest developments to the island's economy.
+In end of February 2013, Zeng, in his capacity as the chairman of the mainland-based China Center for International Economic Exchanges visited Taiwan for five days in which he delivered a speech during a Cross-Straits Entrepreneurs’ Forum at the Grand Hotel in Taipei.
+His visit came at the invitation of Vincent Siew, the chairman of the Cross-Straits Common Market Foundation.
+Zeng met representatives from Taiwan's industrial and commercial circles, and will also tour around the region to get a better understanding of the latest developments to the island's economy.